-(3) Outline of Muskoka Summit
+(3) Outline of Deauville Summit

-The 36th Summit was held in Muskoka, Canada from June 25 to 26, 2010.
+The 37th Summit was held in Deauville, France on May 26 and 27.

-Regarding environment and climate change, the G8 leaders collaborated with each other and had discussions from the standpoint of giving political backup to future negotiations for the COP16.
+Regarding environment and climate change, the G8 leaders collaborated with each other and had discussions from the standpoint of giving political backup to future negotiations for the COP17.
 The summary of the discussion is below:

-We will reduce at least 50% of global emissions by 2050, recognizing that this implies that global emissions need to peak as soon as possible.
-As part of this effort, we reaffirm a goal of developed countries reducing emissions of greenhouse gases in aggregate by 80% or more by 2050 compared to 1990 or more recent years and support the negotiations of the UN Framework Convention on Climate Change (UNFCCC).
+We reaffirm our willingness to share with all countries the goal of achieving at least a 50% reduction of global emissions by 2050, recognising that this implies that global emissions need to peak as soon as possible and decline thereafter.
+We are cooperating to that end.
+As part of this effort, we also support a goal of developed countries reducing emissions of greenhouse gases in aggregate by 80% or more by 2050, compared to 1990 or more recent years.
+Consistent with this ambitious long-term objective, we will undertake robust aggregate and individual mid-term reductions, taking into account that baselines may vary and that efforts need to be comparable.
+Similarly, major emerging economies need to undertake quantifiable actions to reduce emissions significantly below business-as-usual by a specified year.